Last updated: October 2019

-- Criminal Conviction Data: Where you have consented, we will process this type of information solely for the purposes of allowing us to underwrite and administer your policy and deal with claims.
+- Criminal Conviction Data: Where you have consented, we will process this type of information solely for the purposes of allowing us to underwrite and administer your product and deal with claims.

 Please be aware that the personal information you provide to us, and which we collect about you, is required for us to be able to provide our services to you and without it we may not be able to do so.

 How long do we keep your information for?

 We’ll keep your personal information in accordance with our internal retention policies.
 We’ll determine the length of time we keep it for based on the minimum retention periods required by law or regulation.
 We’ll only keep your personal information after this period if there’s a legitimate and provable business reason to do so.

 For pension products, we may retain your personal information indefinitely using the legitimate interests condition in order to support future enquires from you, your family or financial adviser and our regulators.